mvolkmann/blog/src/lit.md

 Lit components are native web components.

+Web components define custom elements that can be used just like standard HTML elements.

+Custom element names must include at least one hyphen.
+This avoids conflicting with the names of standard HTML elements.

+Tags for custom elements cannot be self-closing, even when they have no content.
+For example, `<my-element></my-element>` is valid, but `<my-element />` is not.

 Web components can be used in any web page, with any web framework, and in Markdown files.
 This gives them much broader applicability than components implemented using a specific frameworks such as React.

-Web components are more future-proof that other kinds of components because they are likely to be usable in applications built with future web frameworks.
+Web components are more future-proof than other kinds of components because they are likely to be usable in applications built with future web frameworks.

 ## Installing